smoeding/puppet-bind/REFERENCE.md

 Data type: `String`

 The name of the policy.
+This name will be referenced from the zone file.

 Default value: `$name`